 Urasenke Belgium

-Our activities consist of:
+Our activities include:

-• regular lessons in the Way of Tea at locations throughout Belgium, Eindhoven and Paris
+• regular lessons in the Way of Tea at locations throughout Belgium, Eindhoven, and Paris

 • public demonstrations of Chado

-Urasenke tradition
+The Urasenke tradition

-Urasenke is headed by a headmaster or Oiemoto.
+Urasenke is headed by a headmaster, or Oiemoto.
 The current Oiemoto is Sen Shoshitsu XVI, who took the Buddhist name Zabosai.
 The position of Urasenke Oiemoto has been passed from father to son for over 400 years and can be traced back to Sen no Rikyu.

 Learn more about the Urasenke tradition